Occupational Therapy

 They work with individuals from birth to end of life including those with physical and mental health conditions, injury, learning disabilities, long-term conditions, palliative care needs and with those who find themselves displaced from their societies.
 The primary goal as an occupational therapist is to enable people to participate in meaningful occupations and activities of everyday life.
 Occupations include things people need to, want to and are expected to do such as self-care, leisure or work.

-The following apprenticeship in this occupation is approved for delivery:
+The following apprenticeship standards in this occupation are approved for delivery:

 Follow the link to see more about this apprenticeship including the stage of development, funding band and duration.
 You can also download the standard and end point assessment documents as well as checking the training providers and end point assessment organisations that may be available.